Solar constant: Solar irradiance

-The actual direct solar irradiance at the top of the atmosphere fluctuates by about 6.9% during a year (from 1.412 kW/m^{2} in early January to 1.321 kW/m^{2} in early July) due to the Earth's varying distance from the Sun, and typically by much less than 0.1% from day to day.
-Thus, for the whole Earth (which has a cross section of 127,400,000 km^{2}), the power is 1.730×10^{17} W (or 173,000 terawatts), plus or minus 3.5% (half the approximately 6.9% annual range).
+The actual direct solar irradiance at the top of the atmosphere fluctuates by about 6.9% during a year (from 1.408 kW/m^{2} in early January to 1.317 kW/m^{2} in early July) due to the Earth's varying distance from the Sun (The nominal solar luminosity defined by the International Astronomical Union is 3.828 10^{26} W), and typically by much less than 0.1% from day to day.
+It is assuming the earth was a perfect circle and stayed a constant distance from the sun.
+But, as we know, the earth moves during the year which is evidenced by having seasons.
+Thus, for the whole Earth (which has a cross section of 127,373,000 km^{2}), the power is 1.733×10^{17} W (or 173,329 terawatts), plus or minus 3.5% (or ±6,000 TW, i.e. half the approximately 6.9% annual range).
 The solar constant does not remain constant over long periods of time (see Solar variation), but over a year the solar constant varies much less than the solar irradiance measured at the top of the atmosphere.
 This is because the solar constant is evaluated at a fixed distance of 1 astronomical unit (au) while the solar irradiance will be affected by the eccentricity of the Earth's orbit.
 Its distance to the Sun varies annually between 147.1·10^{6} km at perihelion and 152.1·10^{6} km at aphelion.
 In addition, several long term (tens to hundreds of millennia) cycles of subtle variation in the Earth's orbit (Milankovich cycles) affect the solar irradiance and insolation (but not the solar constant).

-The Earth receives a total amount of radiation determined by its cross section (π·R_{E}^{2}), but as it rotates this energy is distributed across the entire surface area (4·π·R_{E}^{2}).
+The Earth receives a total amount of radiation determined by its cross section (π·R_{E}^{2}), but as it rotates this energy is distributed across the entire surface area (4·π·R_{E}^{2}) (But the Earth is a flattened ellipsoid, and the factor is 4.0045).
 Hence the average incoming solar radiation, taking into account the angle at which the rays strike and that at any one moment half the planet does not receive any solar radiation, is one-fourth the solar constant (approximately 340 W/m^{2}).
 The amount reaching the Earth's surface (as insolation) is further reduced by atmospheric attenuation, which varies.
 At any given moment, the amount of solar radiation received at a location on the Earth's surface depends on the state of the atmosphere, the location's latitude, and the time of day.